WebKit/explainers/texttracks/README.md

-We propose *refactoring the web platform's text track APIs* to *decouple the delivery format* of out-of-band text tracks from the browser's native ability to display subtitles and captions.
-This should
+We propose *refactoring the web platform's text track APIs* to *decouple the delivery format* of out-of-band text tracks from the browser's ability to display subtitles and captions.
+This should:

-1. reduce the engineering cost of website code development and maintenance;
+1. Reduce the engineering cost of website code development and maintenance.
-2. reduce the bandwidth cost of delivering all this custom javascript;
+2. Reduce the bandwidth cost of delivering all this custom javascript.
-3. allow websites to (re)gain the ability to respect system conventions or user preferences re: display of captions and subtitles;
+3. Allow websites to (re)gain the ability to respect system conventions or user preferences when displaying captions and subtitles.
-4. websites no longer need to duplicate user settings re: how captions and subtitles get displayed;
+4. Reduce the need for duplicate user settings for how captions and subtitles get displayed.
-5. let websites (re)gain the ability to hook into platform features like picture-in-picture and media fullscreen;
+5. Let websites (re)gain the ability to hook into platform features like picture-in-picture and media fullscreen.
-6. see performance benefits from reducing the amount of bespoke javascript involved.
+6. See performance benefits from reducing the amount of bespoke javascript involved.

 This refactoring may also benefit the internals of browser engines,